Computational neuroscience: Sensory processing

 Further along the visual pathway, even the efficiently coded visual information is too much for the capacity of the information bottleneck, the visual attentional bottleneck.
 A subsequent theory, V1 Saliency Hypothesis (V1SH), has been developed on exogenous attentional selection of a fraction of visual input for further processing, guided by a bottom-up saliency map in the primary visual cortex.

-Current research in sensory processing is divided among a biophysical modelling of different subsystems and a more theoretical modelling of perception.
+Current research in sensory processing is divided among a biophysical modeling of different subsystems and a more theoretical modeling of perception.
 Current models of perception have suggested that the brain performs some form of Bayesian inference and integration of different sensory information in generating our perception of the physical world.